 As we enter into Women’s History Month, it is important to remember that the fight for equality is far from over.
-While we celebrate, and commemorate the prolific wonder-women of our past, it is also important to experience the women of our present.
-The women who are using their positions, their talents, to aggressively combat hegemonic societal norms that stand in the way of progress and personal safety.
-To the brave artists who step out of their comfort zones, or force others to step out of their comfort zones, we thank you, and we are here for you.
+While we celebrate and commemorate the prolific wonder-women of our past, it is also important to support the women of our present.
+The women who are using their positions and talents to aggressively combat hegemonic societal norms that stand in the way of progress and personal safety.
+To the brave artists who step out of their comfort zones or force others to step out of their comfort zones, we thank you, and we are here for you.

 Tatyana Fazlalizadeh is exposing street harassment exactly where it happens, the streets.
 She is memorializing the silent masses of women who experience harassment daily, effectively restoring power into the women of her portraits, and any other women who have shared their similar experiences.
 Through her “STWTS” series, Fazlalizadeh is fighting to create a more safe environment for women, one where we are not viewed as bodies for the purpose of entertainment, but rather as equal beings.

 “Street harassment is a serious issue that affects women world wide.
 This project takes women’s voices, and faces, and puts them in the street – creating a bold presence for women in an environment where they are so often made to feel uncomfortable and unsafe.”